micahwiesner67/website/content/home/projects.md

 # This file represents a page section.
 headless: true

+# Make false so this widget is not active
+active: false

 # Order that this section appears on the page.
 weight: 65